 Emma graduated in 2009 with a B.A. in US History from Bates College, where she studied the local history of textile workers in Lewiston, Maine.
 Her studies also brought her to Ecuador, where she interned at a rural school as an English and literacy instructor and assisted local leaders in a socioeconomic survey of surrounding indigenous Kichwa communities.
 In addition to her work with EHSC, Emma is an active member of the Maine League of Young Voters where she sits on the Elections Committee.
 Emma grew up in downtown Boston but was always fond of her summers at Tanglewood 4-H Camp and Learning Center in Lincolnville, Maine.
 She has been Maine resident for the past several years and has enjoyed hiking, skiing, and exploring this great state ever since!

 Emily graduated from College of the Atlantic in 2011, where she studied Human Ecology with a focus on Environmental Justice and Food Systems.
 Her thesis explored coalitions between labor unions and environmental organizations around toxics issues.
-She has worked on public health issues on local and national scales – in her own community, as well as at Food & Water Watch in D.C., and the Silent Spring Institute in Boston.
+In college, she worked on public health issues on local and national scales – in her own community, as well as at Food & Water Watch in D.C., and the Silent Spring Institute in Boston.
 She also worked as a preschool teacher; and her experience working in neighborhoods still laden with asbestos and lead redoubled her commitment to protect children from the most dangerous chemicals.
-Emily has spent the past few months studying Spanish and traveling through Central America and Mexico, and is very excited to join the team at EHSC – and to come back to Maine!
-Emily loves hiking, farming, baking, and reading.
+After college, Emily spent several months studying Spanish and traveling through Central America and Mexico.
+She started at EHSC as our Executive Program Assistant.